SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Locations/Rahnarth.md

 - Snowing upside down, the snow is slowly growing and its particles are slowly ripped off and moved upwards.
 You do NOT want to leave crates or large surface area things on the snow, here there are tons of floating structures, all with pointed bottoms to move the snow off of them (almost looks as if they are standing on needles)

+- Maybe a dead city just isn't as interesting.
+What if I added a bunch of fun things to make getting to the heart of Rahnarth as difficult as possible.
+I would like to add various factions within the city per layer.
+Honestly I should mirror Made in Abyss a good bit, maybe staying in each layer for a while fucks you up and makes it harder to leave.
+At the very least I know that staying in Rahnarth for too long is guaranteed to damage you.
+- The city was once a utopia but it turned into what it is now because of the failed creation of [[Naratha]], one of the many [[New Gods]].

+- Is the city self aware?
+Like, is [[Naratha]]'s corpse trying to stop people from ever using this technology again?

 ## Layers of the city

 - Figure out what to do with the upside down snow
 ### Layer 1 - The Outskirts

 The outskirts, occasional buildings surrounded by dead grass and dying shrubbery.
-No trees present, the land is super flat and you can see pretty far ahead in multiple directions.
+From a distance the land looks exceedingly flat and empty, but as you enter you start to hear the hum and you will likely see 'mirages' of different altars scattered around in the distance.
+People will not share mirages, and mirages of various beasts and silhouettes in the distance may also occur.

+The mirage altars are all different tower-like structures, all dedicated to different gods.
+You can't ever reach these altars unless that god deems you have given it true devotion, and this attracts a fair amount of religious fanatics.

+People who have died in this layer will be absorbed by the ground, and sometimes (especially during [[Termina]]) the dead may rise again to attack incoming people.

-At the border there are tons of different dilapidated gates and walls at the city.
+At the border there are tons of different dilapidated gates and walls leading into the city.
 ### Layer 2 - The Buildings

 The labyrinth of buildings begins.
 Here there are lots of variations in altitude, many buildings and staircases interwoven together going up and down.
 Here the structures are more focused on a handful of upper and lower levels, connecting the buildings from 1B to 3F style heights. **THERE ARE LOTS AND LOTS OF ALTARS TO THE GODS, SOME EVEN UNKNOWN TO THE CURRENT NATIONS**.
 Maybe there are also tons of effigies, some in torture objects, and also lots of petrified people, Pompei style?